The Lagrangian and Hamiltonian Aspects of the Electrodynamic Vacuum-Field Theory Models: The vacuum field theory electrodynamics equations: Lagrangian analysis

 \subsection{The vacuum field theory electrodynamics equations: Hamiltonian analysis}

-Any Lagrangian theory has an equivalent canonical Hamiltonian representation via the classical Legendre transformation \ \cite{Ar,Th,AM,PM,BPS}.
-As we have already formulated our vacuum field theory of a moving particle with a charge $\xi \in \mathbb{R}$ \ in Lagrangian form, we proceed now to its Hamiltonian analysis making use of the action functionals (\ref{L2.2}), (\ref {L2.11}) and (\ref{L2.14}).
+Any Lagrangian theory has an equivalent canonical Hamiltonian representation via the classical Legendre transformation \ \cite{Arno,Thir,AbMa,HePrPr,PrMy} .
+As we have already formulated our vacuum field theory of a moving charged particle $\xi $ in Lagrangian form, we proceed now to its Hamiltonian analysis making use of the action functionals (\ref{L2.2}), (\ref{L2.11}) and (\ref{L2.14}).